kholmgre/VRIOT/playground/tictactoe/readme.md

 The commands above should start instances of webpack that builds .js files to the /dist/ folder using the files in src as source.

-The next step is to acquire ssl-certificates for the https-servers.
+The next step is to acquire SSL-certificates for the https-servers.
 To do this there are two ways; ask Kristofer Holmgren or Mikael Vesavuori or generate your own using openssl http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl

 Place the key.pem and cert.pem in the root folder.